Hypertrophic cardiomyopathy with cor triatriatum

 0 images remaining

-Systolic anterior motion of the anterior mitral leaflet resulting to left ventricular outflow tract obstruction is also demonstrated.
+Systolic anterior motion of the anterior mitral leaflet resulting in left ventricular outflow tract obstruction is also demonstrated.

 There is also wall thickening involving the apical wall of the right ventricle extending to the anterior wall of the right ventricular outflow tract with a maximum wall thickness measuring 11.4 mm.